Brightline West: Brightline project

-California and Nevada funding assistance
+Funding assistance

 A high speed line following the Palmdale–Apple Valley–Las Vegas route was included in the 2018 California State Rail Plan as part of the 2040 timeline of projects.
 Subsequently, the state of California issued tax-exempt, private activity bonds to XpressWest to partially fund construction.
 These bonds are meant to assist private ventures for the public interest.

 In September 2019, it was announced that California would assist the project in funding.
-In October 2019 California Infrastructure and Economic Development Bank approved $3.25 billion in bonds and in April 2020, California government officials signed off on issuing $600 million in tax-exempt private activity bonds for XpressWest.
+In October 2019 California Infrastructure and Economic Development Bank approved $3.25 billion in bonds.
+In April 2020, California government officials signed off on issuing $600 million in tax-exempt private activity bonds for XpressWest.
 The state of Nevada allocated the company an additional $200 million in private activity bonds in July 2020.

 Cofounder and co-CEO of Fortress, Wes Edens, estimated the cost of construction at $8 billion in 2020.
 In September 2020, up to $3.2 billion in the tax-exempt, private activity bonds were offered.
 In November, it was decided to let the rights for the sale of the bonds lapse.
 A bond sale was planned for 2021 but was moved to 2022 to allow continued progress on project planning and for the bonds to be more attractive to investors.

-The Los Angeles County Metropolitan Transportation Authority is also considering re-programming around $2 billion in Measure M funding slated for the High Desert Corridor, a proposed freeway between Victorville and Palmdale cancelled in October 2019, to instead create a development plan for an extension of the XpressWest route between the two cities.
+Los Angeles Metro is considering re-programming around $2 billion in Measure M funding slated for the High Desert Corridor, a proposed freeway between Victorville and Palmdale, canceled in October 2019, to instead create a development plan for an extension of the XpressWest route between the two cities.

-The company is applying for funding from Infrastructure Investment and Jobs Act in which the application is due on April 21st, 2023.
+In February 2023, the company applied for $3.75 billion in funding from Infrastructure Investment and Jobs Act.
+A bipartisan congressional group from Nevada and California wrote a letter in April 2023 in support of the funding.
+In December 2023, the United States Department of Transportation awarded Brightline West $3 billion of the grant request and in September 2024 signed it.
+In January 2024, Brightline West received $2.5 billion of private activity bonds from the US Department of Transportation in addition to $1 billion given in 2020.
+The remainder of the cost (estimated at $12 billion as of April 2024) is expected to be privately financed.

+Due to rising costs of labor force and materials, the company requested a $6 billion loan from the U.S. Department of Transportation.
+The costs are now estimated to be $21.5 billion.